 Word of mouth makes seat belt extenders popular.
 I’m sure all vehicle groups discuss them at some point, but I’m most familiar with the Tesla forums since we’ve been early adopters of all 3 models—the Model S, the Model X, and the Model 3.
 Tesla parents are frustrated that their kids can’t easily buckle themselves into their boosters, or if there’s a 3-across situation, they can’t buckle themselves next to a sibling’s carseat because the buckle is flush with the vehicle seat.

 Now would be a good time to talk quickly about crash forces.
-A simple way to figure out how much force you’ll put on a seat belt (or harness for a child) is to multiply your weight by the speed you’re going.
+A (granted overly simplistic, but easy to understand without a scientific background)* way to figure out how much force you’ll put on a seat belt (or harness for a child) is to multiply your weight by the speed you’re going.
 So, if you’re going 30 mph, which is the standard crash test speed for a carseat, and you weigh 150 lbs., 30 x 150 = 4500 lbs. of force against the seat belt.
 Can you imagine having the hardware (latchplate and buckle of the extender) on your hip bone or belly in a crash?
 Only do it if you absolutely must, not for convenience; it’s better to be restrained for sure.